Medically reviewed on November 30, 2016.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

-Do not use potassium supplements or salt substitutes while you are taking trandolapril and verapamil, unless your doctor has told you to.
+Do not use potassium supplements or salt substitutes while you are taking Tarka, unless your doctor has told you to.

 Call your doctor at once if you have: